 - Learn many useful statistical principles

-- Gain new process knowledge
+- Gain breakthrough process insights

 - Avoid common SPC pitfalls

 - Contribute to Operational Excellence, customer relationships and bottom-line profit

 - Create stable, predictable processes

 |Course content||% of time spent|

 Specific topics covered

 - The fundamental nature of data and knowledge

 - What is the main goal of SPC?